-A rare gem in the U.K., the Scarlet Malachite Beetle roams all over North America.
+A rare gem across the pond, the ubiquitous Scarlet Malachite Beetle roams all over North America.

 Scientific Name: Malachius aeneus